SimonHarte/SpartanGrid/Documentation.md

 Clear the float every nth+1 child (every new line) so columns align properly if they differ in height.
 So if you have 3 columns per line, clear the 4th, the 7th, the 10th etc.

+> Floating point numbers will always be rounded down to the next integer

 ### Responsive Layout Example

 > **Note**: With a mobile first approach you either have to declare a media query or omit the definition because of possible interfering pseudo selectors (:nth-child).